 6. Artwork If you are buying a lot containing original artwork, you are buying the artwork only and NOT the right to commercially make prints and reproductions for sale to the public without the expressed written permission of the artist.
 Any glass used within frames will not be shipped; it will be removed prior to shipping.
 If you wish to keep the glass, you must pick up the lot in person or arrange your own shipping.

-9. Tax Buyers residing in California or Missouri, or bidders picking up auction lots at the NOJEX Stamp Show in New Jersey are subject to state sales tax, unless exempt and provide a valid resale certificate.
+9. Tax Buyers residing in Missouri, or bidders picking up auction lots at Regency-Superior's St. Louis gallery are subject to state sales tax, unless exempt and provide a valid resale certificate.